imq-open/pxt-qbuild/doc/Get_Started.md

 It is important to understand the general workings of the Build HAT and some of the internal implementation details.

 As an add-on board to the Raspberry Pi SBC, the Build HAT allows applications running on the Raspberry Pi to control LEGO *devices*, such as driving a motor to rotate at a certain speed; or getting data from a device (sensor), e.g. to read the distance between an obstacle in front of it, or to get the current rotational speed and angular position reported by the sensor inside the motor.
-In this sense, Build HAT is a *Hub* in LEGO terms.
+In this sense, Build HAT is a *hub* in LEGO terms.

 The application sends control commands to and reads the data returned by the Build HAT via the serial port (UART).
 Commands supported by the Build HAT can be found in the official [Raspberry Pi Build HAT Serial Protocol](https://datasheets.raspberrypi.com/build-hat/build-hat-serial-protocol.pdf).